Gay and Bi Men are Better at Getting Off Than Straight People, But Why?

 Researchers from Chapman University in California who conducted the orgasm study analyzed 52,588 U.S. adults, asked them to self-identify their sexual orientation (as either heterosexual, homosexual or bisexual) and asked how often they’d orgasmed during their last month’s sexual encounters.

-Researchers found 95% of heterosexual men, 89% of gay men, 88% of bi men and 86% of lesbian women reported usually or always orgasming during sexually intimacy.
+Researchers found 95% of heterosexual men, 89% of gay men, 88% of bi men and 86% of lesbian women reported usually or always orgasming during sexual intimacy.
 However, only 66% of bi women and 55% of heterosexual women said the same thing, suggesting either that straight men aren’t doing their part to make their female partners cum or other social factors may be inhibiting the sexual climaxes of bi and straight women.

 Before we analyze why, let’s quickly mention two caveats: First, orgasms aren’t the only indicator of good sex — you can orgasm after absolutely lousy sex, so cumming isn’t everything.
 Second, any study about human sexuality runs into a key methodological dilemma — some people will have sex with members of the same sex and hide it or not identify as “gay,” making generalizations about straight, bi or gay people difficult to draw.